-Position: Head of Academic Practice
+Position: Professor of Higher Education Practice

 Tel: 0121 476 1181 (Ext.
 2626)

 An experienced educational developer, John provides workshops on the range of HE learning, teaching and assessment practice as well as supporting the development of staff academic practice.
+He is the programme leader of the Postgraduate Certificate in Higher Education Practice and a course tutor on the national SEDA/CRA personal and academic tutoring award..

 Current Administrative Duties

-Dr J Peters
+Prof. J Peters